htuzel/PreparedaCode/README.md

 - Ensure the file paths in `source_files.txt` point to valid, existing files.
 - Lines in `source_files.txt` that are empty or point to non-existent files will be skipped.

+This script makes it easy to consolidate multiple files into a single, LLM-friendly format. 🚀